Johnny Lynch, The Pictish Trail

 Dave Mclean: In my mind politics should be run on the basis of care and respect.
 Greed is our biggest enemy.
-It stops things being done properly at every level.
-I'm not even going to say that its socialism.
+It stops things from being done properly at every level.
+I'm not even going to say that it's socialism.
 It's not an ism.
-Its probably not even "politics" as we know it.
+It's probably not even "politics" as we know it.
 It's a new way of thinking: a new system and a new construct.
-I think it's clear that the systems we have in place need to be changed in order to transcend this "greed is good and profit at all cost" mentality.
+I think it's clear that the systems we have in place need to be changed in order to transcend this "greed-is-good," "profit-at-all-cost" mentality.

-No - in a word.
-My record collection spans a vast amount of styles from all over the word and they all seep into our sound.
-But Globalisation is the biggest threat to the cultures that gave birth to these musical movements.
-I don't even live in Scotland now and some people have accused me of hypocrisy for supporting independence in a country that I've left.
+No—in a word.
+My record collection spans a vast amount of styles from all over the world, and they all seep into our sound.
+But globalization is the biggest threat to the cultures that gave birth to these musical movements.
+I don't even live in Scotland now, and some people have accused me of hypocrisy for supporting independence in a country that I've left.

 The thing is, I chose to live in London right now.
-I might chose to live in Istanbul or Berlin or Bamako in the future.
-But I'll only ever be from one place and that's Scotland.
-So why can't we run our own affairs and be the ones who attract others from Istanbul, Berlin or Bamako, or anywhere else, to come and work with us and enjoy our country and our culture?
+I might choose to live in Istanbul or Berlin or Bamako in the future.
+But I'll only ever be from one place, and that's Scotland.
+So why can't we run our own affairs and be the ones who attract others from Istanbul, Berlin, or Bamako, or anywhere else, to come and work with us and enjoy our country and our culture?

 I want us to be partners with other nations, not trying to control them through banks or bombing.
 National pride and national culture should be something you are proud of, not guilty of.

-How do you think a independence for Scotland would affect its artistic community?
+How do you think an independence for Scotland would affect its artistic community?

 In this debate are you more drawn to questions of Scotland’s economic future, or issues of Scottish identity and "what it means to be Scottish"?